gpzhu/enmRoute/README.md

 ## Exercise 1

-This exercise guides user step by step to generate a survey route.
+This exercise guides users step by step to generate a survey route.
 The first step is to change the Ecological Niche Model suitability prediction into a binary prediction.
-The binary predictive surface is then transformed into polygons/patches, they were then combined with the buffering of introduced distributional records to generate candidate suvery patches.
+The binary predictive surface is then transformed into polygons/patches, which were then combined with the buffering of introduced distributional records to generate candidate suvery patches.

 Two procedures are employed below to prioritize these patches, by removing tiny patches (here \<